-Helpful Information: How to file a response to a petition for divorce
+Helpful Information: How to file a response to a petition for paternity, legal decision-making, parenting time, and/or child support

-IMPORTANT NOTICE to victims of domestic violence: Domestic violence can be part of any marriage.
+IMPORTANT NOTICE TO VICTIMS OF DOMESTIC VIOLENCE: Domestic violence can be part of any marriage.
 Domestic violence includes physical violence such as hitting, slapping, pushing or kicking or threats of physical violence directed against you and/or your children and/or verbal abuse used to control you and/or your children.

 Court documents request your address and phone number.
 If you are a victim of domestic violence, and you do not want your address to be known to protect yourself or your children from further violence, you must file a "Request for Protected Address" and ask that your address not be disclosed on court papers.
 With that Order, you do not need to put your address and phone number on your divorce papers.
 Just write "protected" in the space on the form where you are asked for this information.
-You must tell the Clerk of Superior Court your address and phone number as soon as possible so the Court can get in touch with you.
+You must tell the Clerk of the Court your address and phone number as soon as possible so the Court can get in touch with you.
 The Court will keep your address protected.